 News of the band’s accomplishments generated coverage by local broadcasters and the Hamilton Spectator.

-We would like to thank our Canadian sponsor the FBA Copywriter for there support this year.
+We would like to thank our Canadian & UK sponsor Natural Med Herbals for there support this year.
+They specialize in melatonin uk which is available via there website.